Zero-shot Human Pose Estimation using Diffusion-based Inverse solvers: Experiments

+In this comparison, we find that although the MPJRE of \name without head input stays consistent across body shapes, it falls behind the other baselines when tested with relatively minor variation in bone lengths compared to the default body shape.
+However, by simply adding the head position as a CFG input to the diffusion model, \name(head) outperforms all baselines across the tested body shape variations in nearly all metrics.
+Furthermore, we see considerable improvement in lower body motion estimation as evidenced by the LPE metrics.

-\textbf{Ablation: 6DoF versus rotation matrices:} Recall that {\name} needed to tackle the non-linearity from the $\mathcal{D}(.)$ function, which was needed to convert 6DoF representation to matrices.
-A natural question is: was it necessary to use 6DoF at all?
-Figure \ref{fig:dof} shows the importance of 6DoF over $3\times3$ rotation matrices.
-We train two unconditional UNET-based diffusion models---one using the 6DoF representation and the other using rotation matrices.
-These models generate 64-frame human pose samples as global joint angles in their respective representation.
-These joint angles are then used to generate sequences of body meshes.
-The raw rotation matrix sample meshes(labeled RoT-Raw) from the Rotation matrix UNET have high jitter.
-In contrast, the 6DoF meshes(labeled 6DoF) from the 6DoF UNET have much lower jitter.
+\textbf{Ablation: 6D versus rotation matrices:} Recall that {\name} needed to tackle the non-linearity from the $\mathcal{D}(.)$ function, which was needed to convert 6D representation to matrices.
+A natural question is: was it necessary to use 6D at all?
+Figure \ref{fig:dof} shows the importance of 6D over $3\times3$ rotation matrices.
+We train two unconditional UNET-based diffusion models---one using the 6D representation and the other using 3D rotation matrices.
+These models generate 64-frame human pose samples as global joint angles in their respective representations.
+These poses are then used to generate sequences of body meshes.
+The raw rotation matrix meshes (labeled RoT-Raw) from the Rotation matrix UNET exhibit high jitter.
+In contrast, the 6D meshes(labeled 6D) from the 6D UNET have much lower jitter.
 This is primarily because the raw output rotation matrices are not unitary.
-In fact, by postprocessing the rotation matrices using $\mathcal{D}(.)$ on the first 2 columns(labeled RoT-Post), we considerably lower the jitter.
-More results and animations are available here: \url{https://iclrinpose-crypto.github.io/ICLRInPose/}
+In fact, postprocessing the rotation matrices using $\mathcal{D}(.)$ on the first 2 columns (labeled RoT-Post) considerably lowers the jitter.

+More qualitative results are shown in the Appendix, and we provide some animations on our website: \url{https://iclrinpose-crypto.github.io/ICLRInPose/}.